Emily R. Belew, MHA, LNFA

 Teaching Areas & Public Health Interests:

 I have enjoyed applying the interpersonal skills gained in my experiences to my role as an instructor.
-At HSC, I have taught courses that prepare students for career/internship placement – Professional and Academic Development and Internship I – and Managing Across the Continuum of Care, Health Economics, and Leading People.
+At HSC, I have taught Internship I, Managing Across the Continuum of Care, Health Economics, and Leading People.
 I have enjoyed helping students identify how their prior experiences relate to their future endeavors and how to communicate these with confidence, professionalism and persuasion.
-I am enthusiastic about informing students of the variety and importance of the many care environments in our complex health care system.
+Additionally, I am enthusiastic about informing students of the variety and importance of the many care environments in our complex health care system.
 I am especially interested in care improvement for the geriatric population and have sought to collaborate with others with this interest in HSC’s Geriatric Practice Leadership Institute.
-I have also taught Environmental Management for Long Term Care Administrators for the Long-Term Care Administration Program at Texas State University.
+I have also taught Environmental Management for Long-Term Care Administrators for the Long-Term Care Administration Program at Texas State University.

 Professional Activities & Awards:

 I have delivered continuing education courses for health care professionals from a variety of settings through participation in multi-care-setting committees.
-I engage in Texas Health Care Association conferences and conventions, the professional organization for Long Term Care Administrators.
-I hold certification as a Certified Nursing Facility Administrator Preceptor, and am a member of the Society for Human Resources Management.
+I engage in Texas Health Care Association conferences and conventions, the professional organization for Long-Term Care Administrators, hold certification as a Certified Nursing Facility Administrator Preceptor, and am a member of the Society for Human Resources Management.
 I enjoy continually learning how to improve my online and in-person teaching skills by pursing Quality Matters certifications for my online courses and working with HSC instructional designers to create unique simulations applicable to both online and in-person courses.

 My scholarly interests include employee retention strategies, specifically related to direct care staff in the long-term care environment, and the training and support of licensed nursing facility administrators.
-I am also interested in payment models for long-term and skilled nursing care.
+I am also interested in the impact of Age-Friendly Health Systems.

 Link to Ms. Belew’s University Profile: